 - Section 364 of the Education Act 1996.
-This allows modification or disapplication of the National Curriculum, or elements of it, through a statement of special educational needs (EHCP); - Section 365 of the Education Act 1996.
+This allows modification or disapplication of the National Curriculum, or elements of it, through an special educational needs plan (EHCP); - Section 365 of the Education Act 1996.
 This allows the temporary modification or disapplication of the National Curriculum, or elements of it.